 One approved Regional Standard is enforceable in the ERCOT Interconnection.

 Regional Reliability Standards provide for as much uniformity as possible relative to NERC Reliability Standards.
 The Regional Reliability Standards go beyond, add detail to, or implement NERC Reliability Standards, or cover matters not addressed in NERC Reliability Standards.
-Texas RE follows its approved Standards Development Process in the development of Regional Reliability Standards.
+Texas RE follows its approved Regional Standards Development Process (RSDP) in the development of Regional Reliability Standards.

 If you wish to request a Regional Reliability Standard, please complete a Standard Authorization Request (SAR) and send it to the Reliability Standards Manager.

-The Members Representative Committee (MRC) reviews SARs and subsequent recommendations for the development, revision, or deletion of Regional Standards and variances.
+The Member Representative Committee (MRC) reviews SARs and subsequent recommendations for the development, revision, or deletion of Regional Standards and variances.
 A Standard Drafting Team (SDT) then drafts the standard.
 Once drafted, a proposed Regional Standard or variance is approved by the MRC.
 Please see the Standards Development Process for more information.